htim327/QuantumGravity/docs/source/MeasurementAndEntanglementGradient.rst

    numsites = 2+2*(Li-1)+2*Li*(Lj-1);
    % Calculate the number of sites for every value of the y-index numj = round(numsites/Lj);
-   % Store the probability of the particle occupying each of the j-indices for
+   % Store the probability of the particle occupying each of the y-indices for
    % each driving step and each noise realization for the system unaffected by
    % entanglement and wave function collapse jprobs1 = zeros(NTot,NTime,Lj);